 Sphynx in the US:

-All Sphynx cats descend from four cats.
-Epidermis, Dermis, Paloma, and Punkie.
-A farm cat from Minnesota by the name of Jezabelle and owned by Ethelyn Pearson gave birth to a bald female kitten who was named Epidermis.
+A farm cat from Minnesota by the name of Jezabelle and owned by Milt and Ethelyn Pearson gave birth to a bald female kitten who was named Epidermis.
 The following year Jezabelle had a second hairless kitten, named Dermis.
 Epidermis and Dermis were sold to Oregon breeder Kim Mueske to establish a breeding programme.

-Meanwhile, back in Toronto, three more hairless cats occurred to the same queen, but in separate litters.
-Bambi was the first, a male who was neutered, then in 1979 and 1980 two females, Paloma and Punkie, were born.
-Both Paloma and Punkie were sent to Dutch breeder Dr Hugo Hernandez.
+Meanwhile, back in Toronto, three more hairless cats were found by cat breeder Shirly Smith on the streets.
+Bambi a male who was neutered, the two females, Paloma and Punkie were sent to Dutch breeder Dr Hugo Hernandez.
 Hernandez mated Punkie to Mewsi-Kal Starsky (who was from the original Canadian lines originating from Elizabeth/Prune).
 These matings produced no kittens, so Hernandez then mated Punkie to a Devon Rex named Curare van Jetrophin.
 The resulting litter produced five kittens.
 Two males from this litter (Q. Ramses and Q. Ra) were used, along with Punkie’s half-sister, Paloma.

 The descendants of these matings, along with the descendants of the Minnesota line (Dermis and Epidermis) went on to become the foundation cats of the Sphynx we know today.
 Domestics, American Shorthairs, and Devon Rexes have been used in breeding programmes to increase the gene pool.